-On 24 February 2022, the Russian Federation launched a full-scale military invasion of Ukraine.
-Martial law is in effect in Ukraine since then.
-As a result, special legislation has been adopted in various areas, including that directly affecting business activity.
+Martial law has been in force in Ukraine since 24 February 2022, when the Russian Federation launched a fullscale military invasion of Ukraine.
+As a result, special legislation has been enacted in various areas, including those directly affecting business activity.

-This guide provides a brief overview of the key features of such wartime legislation.
-The guide is structured as a set of responses to the most common questions raised and considered by international and Ukrainian businesses these days.
+This guide provides a brief overview of the main features of such wartime legislation.
+The guide is structured as a series of answers to the most common questions raised and considered by international and Ukrainian companies today.

-Please note that Ukrainian legislation undergoes frequent changes and adjustments during this extraordinary period.
-We aim to update this guide accordingly at regular intervals and as soon as feasible.
-Please look for and use the latest version of this guide.
-We cannot exclude that, from time to time, the text available to you may not be up to date or may lack the latest developments.
-This guide should not be regarded as a substitute for specific legal advice tuned in to your particular situation and needs.
-Please always seek our specific and personal advice to rely upon when making decisions or planning actions for your business.
-Our Ukrainian legal experts are available to assist you in the most efficient and reliable manner, with quality standards usual for our global Firm.
+Please note that Ukrainian legislation is subject to frequent changes and adjustments during this extraordinary period.
+We aim to update this guide quarterly.
+Please seek out and use the most recent version of this guide.
+We cannot exclude the possibility that, from time to time, the text available to you may not be up to date or may not reflect the latest developments.
+This guide should not be regarded as a substitute for specific legal advice tailored to your particular situation and needs.
+Please always seek our specific and personalized advice on which you can rely when making decisions or planning actions for your business.
+Our Ukrainian legal experts are available to assist you in the most efficient and reliable manner, with the quality standards usual for our global firm.